wesworldio/coup.wesworld.io/README.md

 ## To Test a group of Bots playing X amount of games back to back
 1. From command line run `make run-games games=3`

+## To Test a parallel group of Bots playing X amount of games back to back
+1. From command line run `make run-parallel groups=42 games=1`